 I'm confident we'll find your dream house in the Edmond area.
 When we do, I'll meticulously develop your home purchase offer.
 The offer will be tailored to suit your needs and the home, including some contingencies, such as obtaining financing, completing the inspection, and a clear title.

 When we present your purchase offer, most likely you'll want to submit "earnest money."
 This is a cash deposit given to a home seller to secure the offer to buy the property, and it's most often put towards the closing costs.
 If the seller accepts the offer, we should close on the home about 30 to 60 days afterward.
 This allows enough time for your mortgage financing.

 Step 6 – Negotiate

-Step 7 – Get your loan
+Step 7 – Obtain your loan

-Once the deal is finalized, you'll begin working with your mortgage lender to close the loan.
+Once the deal is finished, you'll start working with your mortgage lender to close the loan.